FTLam11/fronk-tolks/README.md

 4. Verify application conforms to specifications [MITRE Systems Engineeing](https://www.mitre.org/publications/systems-engineering-guide/se-lifecycle-building-blocks/test-and-evaluation/verification-and-validation)

-> Did we build the system right?

 > When shit goes down, we have evidence.zip

-Are we just spinning our wheels?

 5. Serve as a safety net to guard against breaking changes